-Space and galaxy patterns have become pretty popular lately and being one who loves space, I couldn’t help but make my own galaxy-themed resin paperweights.
+Space and galaxy patterns have become pretty popular lately.
+And being one who loves space, I couldn’t help but make my own galaxy-themed resin paperweights.
 This resin paperweight project will work with any paperweight mold.
-Using smaller molds would make fantastic jewelry too.
-I recommend treating the mold with mold release, to ensure that you will be getting your hard work out of the mold.
+Using smaller molds to make this galaxy design would make fantastic jewelry too.

 Resin supplies list: